G-funk

-G-funk, short for gangsta funk, (or funk rap) is a sub-genre of gangsta rap that emerged from the West Coast scene in the early 1990s.
+G-funk, short for gangsta funk, is a sub-genre of gangsta rap that emerged from the West Coast scene in the early 1990s.
 The genre is heavily influenced by the synthesizer-heavy 1970s funk sound of Parliament-Funkadelic (aka P-Funk), often incorporated through samples or re-recordings.
 It is represented by commercially successful albums such as Dr. Dre's The Chronic (1992), Snoop Dogg's Doggystyle (1993), and 2Pac's All Eyez on Me (1996).

 Characteristics

 G-funk, which uses funk with an artificially altered tempo, incorporates multi-layered and melodic synthesizers, slow hypnotic grooves, a deep bass, heavy use of the snare drum, background female vocals, the extensive sampling of P-Funk tunes, and a high-pitched portamento saw wave synthesizer lead.
 G-funk is typically set at between 90 and 100 BPM.
 The lyrical content depended on the artist; it could consist of sex, drug use (especially marijuana), love for a city, and love for friends.
 There was also a slurred "lazy" or "smooth" way of rapping in order to clarify words and stay in rhythmic cadence.
 Many R&B and pop singles of the 1990s incorporated the G-funk sound to their music.

 The trademark West Coast G-funk style of hip-hop was a very defining element of the region's music.
 The genre helped distinguish West Coast hip-hop from the rivaling rap scene on the East Coast.
 In essence, the smooth, slow-tempo sound of G-funk accompanied the perceived "laid-back" stereotype of Californian culture whereas East Coast hip-hop typically featured more aggressive attitudes alongside a fast-paced tempo (e.g. hardcore hip-hop).

 Unlike other earlier rap acts that also utilized funk samples (such as EPMD and the Bomb Squad), G-funk often utilized fewer, unaltered samples per song.
 Music theorist Adam Krims has described G-funk as "a style of generally West Coast rap whose musical tracks tend to deploy live instrumentation, heavy on bass and keyboards, with minimal (sometimes no) sampling and often highly conventional harmonic progressions and harmonies".
 Dr. Dre, a pioneer of the G-funk genre, normally uses live musicians to replay the original music of sampled records.
 This enabled him to produce music that had his own sounds, rather than a direct copy of the sample.